discountj/discountj/README.md

 <br>

-I write code for the same reason I do most things — because I'm curious what happens when an idea gets built instead of just discussed.
+I write code for the same reason I do most things: I'm curious what happens when an idea gets built instead of just discussed.
 Some of that is just for the love of making something work.
-The rest of it is longer-term: I want the systems I build now to eventually solve real problems for real communities, not just live in a portfolio.
+The rest of it is longer-term.
+I want the systems I build now to eventually solve real problems for real communities, not just live in a portfolio.

 ---